-- Working with TT training providers - Would consider overseas candidates - Use of R&R payments and for exceptional performance, movement of two places on the MPR - Part of 2 teaching training partnerships Homerton/FIPC. - Advertising and taking a risk to appoint for a potential vacancy in the Trust without actually know for definite - could backfire so high risk - If budget allows, we are considering overstaffing to ensure we have enough teachers to cover all classes - Joint appointments across MATs - Offering health care plans to all teachers - Training more school based route teachers so that we have potential NQTs in school - I think any local Deputy heads need to be encouraged into headship in schools (especially small schools), particularly as small schools are unable to afford experienced HTs due to leadership spine. - Having students in school in order to appoint (if they are good quality) early on in the academic year. - Sharing a SENCo? - We don't have any issues recruiting BUT we write "bonkers" adverts that don't include the usual "outstanding teacher" blurb as we take that for a given!
+- Working with TT training providers - Would consider overseas candidates - Use of R&R payments and for exceptional performance, movement of two places on the MPR - Part of 2 teaching training partnerships Homerton/FIPC. - Advertising and taking a risk to appoint for a potential vacancy/ overstaffing but with financial risk factor - If budget allows, we are considering overstaffing to ensure we have enough teachers to cover all classes - Joint appointments across MATs - Offering health care plans to all teachers - Training more school based route teachers so that we have potential NQTs in school - I think any local Deputy heads need to be encouraged into headship in schools (especially small schools), particularly as small schools are unable to afford experienced HTs due to leadership spine. - Having students in school in order to appoint (if they are good quality) early on in the academic year. - Sharing a SENCo? - We don't have any issues recruiting BUT we write "bonkers" adverts that don't include the usual "outstanding teacher" blurb as we take that for a given!
 I only advertise online as I want IT savvy staff and not people having a moan in the staffroom reading Jobscene! - Use of School Direct salaried trainees to support direct teaching. - Working with ITT providers.
 My DHT is associate lecturer with main aim to recruit talented teachers. - Developing ITT. - Partnership with other schools.